-- Children with any other chronic diseases were excluded because they were expected to have longer hospitalization. - 4- Instruments: two instruments were utilized for data collection.

-Instrument one: A structured interview questionnaire.
+- Children with any other chronic diseases were excluded because they were expected to have longer hospitalization. - 4- Instruments: two instruments were utilized for data collection. - Instrument one: A structured interview questionnaire.
 It was developed by the Center for Disease Control and Prevention (CDCP, 2014) and adopted by the researcher to assess nurse's knowledge about pneumonia.
 It consisted of two parts:

-- Part one: Characteristics of the studied nurses such as age, level of education and years of experience. - Part two: Nurses knowledge about It contains multiple pneumonia. choice questions about pneumonia such as definition, causes, signs and symptoms, types of infection, dangerous prevention. signs, diagnosis, standard case management, weighing, dehydration principles prevention, documentation and preparation for discharge.
+- Part one: Characteristics of the studied nurses such as age, level of education and years of experience. - Part two: Nurses knowledge about pneumonia.
+It contains multiple choice questions about pneumonia such as definition, causes, signs and symptoms, types of infection, dangerous signs, prevention, diagnosis, standard case management, weighing, dehydration prevention, principles of documentation and preparation for discharge.